opensearch-project/opensearch-benchmark-workloads/pmc/README.md

-## PMC track
+## PMC workload

-This track contains data retrieved from [PMC](https://www.ncbi.nlm.nih.gov/pmc/tools/ftp/).
+This workload contains data retrieved from [PMC](https://www.ncbi.nlm.nih.gov/pmc/tools/ftp/).

 Note that we have filtered the data set so only a subset of the articles is included.